Home » Holiday homes »

 There are several costs to bear in mind when buying a property abroad, including:

-- Surveyor fees – you will need to pay for a chartered surveyor to review the property.
+• Surveyor fees – you’ll need to pay for a chartered surveyor to review the property.

-- International bank transfer fees – don’t forget to factor in these costs.
+• International bank transfer fees – don’t forget to factor in the cost of moving deposits and other funds overseas.

-- Exchange rate fluctuations – this will affect the initial cost of the home and the mortgage repayments.
+• Exchange rate fluctuations – Exchange rates can affect the initial cost of the home and the mortgage repayments.

-- Holiday home insurance – you’ll want a policy that can protect your property from potential risks.
+• Holiday home insurance – you’ll want to consider a policy that can protect your property from potential risks.

 Key considerations before buying a property abroad